Calculating Mean, Median, Mode and Range from a Frequency Table (7)

 In this data set it would be the most tallied number, which is 7 as it has 6 tallies.

 Range is the difference between the lowest (minimum) and highest (maximum) values.
+It determines how spread out the data set is.

 In this data set the range would be the highest value subtract the lowest value.